d3k4-k3rb3r0s/CarWash/README.md

 ## [To Do Lists]

 ### [Essential]:
+ - Add config file to manipulate default interfaces, timeouts, and maybe some other things.
  - Add MacChanger to the setup cycle.
  - Fix "traffic_report.csv" write format. (currently writes all data to one column of csv.)
  - Add GPS functionality.